 The temporary exhibit that is being showcased until November 28 is named “Legionnaires.
 War and migration routes between Luxembourg and France”.
 Permanent collection includes historical photographs illustrating the fortress before and during its dismantling and around 600 original objects and documents that capture the history of the fortress and show the richness of the collection.

 When: Tuesday-Sunday from 10am to 6pm.
 Open late on Wednesday evenings until 8pm.
 Closed Mondays, 1 May, 23 June, 15 August, 1 November, 25 December, and 1 January.

 Cost: Permanent Exhibition is free.
 Temporary exhibitions: Adults €7, Students Free.

 Musée d’Art Moderne Grand-Duc Jean (Mudam)

 The collections of contemporary art at Mudam are of international importance, with no type of expression excluded.
-The quality and variety of art works on offer, combined with the impact of the beautiful exhibition spaces of this award winning building, make for a dynamic exhibitions programme.
-There is a regular schedule of guided tours in different languages, and such a variety of events on offer that there is bound to be something of interest to all, from the most contemplative art gallery visitor to the youngest member of the family.
+The quality and variety of art works on offer, combined with the impact of the beautiful exhibition spaces of this award winning building, make for a dynamic exhibitions program.

 When: Open Thursday to Monday from 10am to 6pm.
-Open on Wednesday from 10am until 11pm (galleries just until 10pm).
-On public holidays from 10am-6pm.
-On 24 & 31 December open from 10am-3pm.
-Closed on Tuesdays, also closed 25 December.
+Open on Wednesday from 10am until 9pm.
+The museum is closed on Tuesday’s.